 Whenever we experience success, our brains release dopamine and norepinephrine, two neurochemicals that cause us to crave more success.
 It creates drive, it creates motivation, it creates the feeling of happiness.

-So it’s the incremental rewards, the small wins along the way that cause this biochemical reinforcement that gives us the drive, the motivation to keep moving.
+So it’s the incremental rewards, the small wins along the way that cause this biochemical reinforcement that gives us the drive and the motivation to keep moving.

-Imagine, for instance, if someone were to take you and sit you down on the summit of Mt.
+Imagine, for instance, if someone were to take you to the summit of Mt.
 Everest… Of course you would enjoy the marvelous vista and the beautiful scenery and the novelty of being there.

-So what matters as you pursue mastery, is not to put so much stock in the destination that you fail to appreciate the value and joy of the journey.
+As you pursue mastery, what matters is not to put so much stock in the destination that you fail to appreciate the value and joy of the journey.

-Because when you realize that you’re never going to get there, that it’s truly about the journey and not the destination, then you begin to be less negatively impacted during those times when you fall noticeably and perceptibly short.
+When you realize that you’re never going to get there, that it’s truly about the journey and not the destination, you begin to be less negatively impacted during those times when you fall noticeably and perceptibly short.

 In fact, you’ll expect it.
 You’ll realize that it’s just part of the process.
 You’ll realize that your failures do not define you.
 The effort and the direction you sustain does.